-North Korea's reclusive leader Kim Jong Il received a red carpet welcome Sunday in Russia's Amur region where he toured a giant power station ahead of talks with President Dmitry Medvedev.
+North Korea's reclusive leader Kim Jong Il and his wife received a red carpet welcome Sunday in Russia's Amur region where they toured a giant power station ahead of talks with President Dmitry Medvedev.

-It was the second day of Kim's week-long visit to the Russian Far East and Siberia, a rare trip out of a country battling isolation and hunger.
+It was the second day of Kim’s week-long visit to the Russian Far East and Siberia, a rare trip out of his country battling isolation and hunger.

 Earlier on Sunday his special armoured train arrived at the small Bureya station in the Amur region and smiling Russian women dressed in red national costumes offered the high-profile guest a loaf of bread and salt, in accordance with Russian tradition.

 The 69-year-old leader looked serious and slightly tired as flag-waving locals greeted him at the station.

 Sporting sunglasses and his trademark khaki-coloured military-style suit, Kim broke off a piece of bread as the Kremlin’s regional envoy Viktor Ishayev and a throng of local officials looked on.

 “He is rather simple, seems to be a genial man,” gushed a young Russian woman in the national dress, speaking later in televised remarks.